roob-p/GamepadToKeyboard-PlayniteExtension/README.md

 - Or edit a list (`QuickIniProfile.ini`) adding your "favorite" configs that you'll can switch via `Quick ini profiles (all gamea)` quick a click.

-## How it works
+## ⚙️ How it works
-- Everytime you activate a game for wich
+- Activate a game with the 2nd menu voice, and it be will be added in `Gamelist.ini` (with it's name, id, platform and/or source).
+An assignment config (gameid.ini) for that game will be created.
+- You can open the created game config by clicking `Edit game config`
-- Add the game in the list of games that GamepadToKeyboard `Gamelist.ini` file simply clicking the 2nd menu voice.
+- Edit `Gamelist.ini` by clicking the 3rd menu voice.
+- `Gamelist.ini` contains the games for which GamepadToKeyboard will work.
+When an idgame is setted to `1` the game is active; when setted to `0` the game is not active and GamepadToKeyboard will not be launched.